Bread Machine Bagels

 Instructions

-- Place first 5l ingredients in order listed into bread machine pan.
+- Place the first 5 ingredients into the bread machine pan in the order listed.

 - Do not mix!

-- Insert baking pan securely into baking unit, close lid.
+- Insert the baking pan securely into baking unit, close lid.

-- Select dough setting on breadmaker, push start button.
+- Select the dough setting on bread machine and start.

-- When cycle is complete, remove dough from pan and transfer to lightly floured surface.
+- When the cycle is complete, remove the dough from the pan and transfer to a lightly floured surface.

-- Roll into balls, then using thumbs make a hole in the center of each ball, working dough until hole is about 1 inch.
+- Roll into balls, then using your thumbs make a hole in the center of each ball, working dough until hole is about 1 inch in diameter.

 - Place on a greased baking sheet.

-- Grease top of each bagel with soft butter.
-Cover with wax paper and dry towel, let rise for 30 minutes.
+- Brush the top of each bagel with soft butter.
+Cover with wax paper and a dry towel.
+Let rise for 30 minutes.

 - Meanwhile, bring 3 quarts of water and 1 tablespoon sugar to a boil.

-- Drain on paper towel, then, place on greased baking sheet.
+- Drain on a paper towel, then place on a greased baking sheet.

-- Brush lightly with egg wash.
-Prepare egg wash by whisking together 1egg and 1 tbsp. water.
+- Prepare egg wash by whisking together 1 egg and 1 tablespoon water.

 - Bake 400º F for 25 to 30 minutes until golden brown.